chhuang-one/sqxclib/doc/SqType.md

 | SQ_TYPE_STD_STRING     | std::string    |
 | Sq::TypeStl<Container> | STL containers |

-Declaring bit_field in SqType
+Define bit_field of SqType

 | name             | description                            |
 | ---------------- | -------------------------------------- |
 | SQB_TYPE_DYNAMIC | type can be changed and freed          |
 | SQB_TYPE_SORTED  | type->entry is sorted by SqEntry.name  |

 * SQB_TYPE_DYNAMIC is for internal use only.
-User should NOT set/clear this bit.
+User should NOT set or clear this bit.
 * User can NOT change or free SqType if SqType.bit_field has NOT set SQB_TYPE_DYNAMIC.
-* User must use bitwise operators to set/clear bits in SqType.bit_field.
+* User must use bitwise operators to set or clear bits in SqType.bit_field.
 * It is better to use constant or static SqEntry with constant or static SqType.
 * Dynamic SqEntry can use with dynamic, constant, or static SqType.